 In the present time, the law fraternity has a vast area to explore and excel.
 You can practice as an advocate, prepare for competitive judicial services, become legal advisors, enter government services, become a professor, and more.

-So, if you are confused and wonder what I can do after LL.B, B.A.LL.B, B.B.A.LL.B, etc. then here are ten career options to choose after law.
+So, if you are confused and wonder what I can do after LL.B, B.A.LL.B, B.B.A.LL.B, etc. then here are ten career options to choose after law in 2021.

 1. Go into Litigation

 The permanent and always welcoming job for law graduates is litigation.
 If you have a law degree, you can practice law at any age of life.
 It is said that if you can’t do anything, you can take law.

 But litigation is a rose that needs water on time.
 A little delay makes it wither away.
 Litigation requires a comprehensive approach.
 It is an art that examines your caliber to convince the bench.
 It is the medium of bar-bench relations.

 Excelling in advocacy is a challenging platform for every practicing lawyer.
 You need to be updated and well versed with statutes, and then only you can perform well.

 Every company, either big or small, runs on good advice.
 Many companies that have day to day dealing with others need legal advisers who can advise them on the point of law.

 Companies get into contracts, deals, and mergers.
 As I said earlier, there is no field in this world where the law has not got its wing.
 Even companies, big institutions, or agencies hire legal advisers to prevent themselves from getting into any trouble.